dbeley/awesome-starred/README.md

 - [hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management
-- [classicswarm](https://github.com/docker/classicswarm) - Swarm Classic: a container clustering system.
-Not to be confused with Docker Swarm which is at https://github.com/docker/swarmkit
 - [rclone](https://github.com/rclone/rclone) - "rsync for cloud storage" - Google Drive, Amazon Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Cloudfiles, Google Cloud Storage, Yandex Files
 - [fzf](https://github.com/junegunn/fzf) - :cherry_blossom: A command-line fuzzy finder
 - [moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems